randsleadershipslack/documents-and-resources/code-of-conduct.md

 * [\#watches](https://rands-leadership.slack.com/archives/C2HRJHQ9J)
 * [\#wedidit](https://rands-leadership.slack.com/archives/C491KKW12)

 Some geographically focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
 Again, read the room.
-If you'd like approval for a channel to be listed as commercial, please get in touch with the \[Administrators\](\#administrators).
+If you'd like approval for a channel to be listed as commercial, please get in touch with the [Administrators](\#administrators).

 ❗: